Control limit for the quantum state preparation under stochastic control errors: Examples

-Here we study a two-qubit system and focus on the SWAP operation permuting the states of two qubits, which plays an important role in network designs for quantum computaion \cite{Nielsen}.
-This operation is described by the SWAP gate
+Next, we study the two-qubit system under stochastic noise.
+Let us focus on the SWAP operation exchanging the states of qubits 1 and 2, which is of particular use in the scenario of quantum information such as quantum Fourier transform (QFT) \cite{Nielsen}.
+It is realized by the SWAP gate